Jarhsay/BFOR519---Compromised-Server/README.md

 1) sshd segfault
 Filter used : - :filter-in sshd.*segfault

-•  Evidence:
+# Evidence:
-o	Dozens of segfaults in sshd at the same memory address (RIP 8048e33), all within seconds, pointing to exploit attempts or binary corruption. o	Evidence: The clustering of crashes across multiple PIDs shows instability triggered by repeated malicious inputs, not random system errors.
+Dozens of segfaults in sshd at the same memory address (RIP 8048e33), all within seconds, pointing to exploit attempts or binary corruption.
+Evidence: The clustering of crashes across multiple PIDs shows instability triggered by repeated malicious inputs, not random system errors.

 ![Alt text](Analysis/Screenshots/sshd_segfaults.jpg)